adstriegel/cse20289-fa24/hw/hw07/README.md

 ### Task 3b - Bad Sites

-There are several example files placed on-line in the `examples/badsites` directory.
+There are several example files placed on-line in the `badsites` directory on Homework 7.
 The files are as follows:

 * `badsite-nocmnt-10.csv` : This contains a list of the first 10 bad sites from [URLHaus](https://urlhaus.abuse.ch/) in CSV format without leading comments.
 * `badsite-10.csv` : This contains a list of the first 10 bad sites from [URLHaus](https://urlhaus.abuse.ch/) in CSV format with the leading comments as denoted by #.
 * `badsite-100.csv` : This contains a list of the first 100 bad sites from [URLHaus](https://urlhaus.abuse.ch/) in CSV format with the leading comments as denoted by #.

+There are several example files in the `files` directory in Homework 7.

 * `clean-file.eml` : A clean file that should pass.
 * `bad-file.eml` : A file containing a malicious URL.
 * `bad-file2.eml` : A second file containing a malicious URL.